The Best Coat for Iceland in Winter (and Summer!)

 A men’s version of this jacket is available on Amazon here.

-If you are looking for a less expensive option for an Iceland winter jacket, then the Wantdo Mountain Jacket is a great choice for you!
 Designed for skiing, this jacket is made to withstand water and windy conditions while still keeping you dry and warm — perfect for Iceland’s harsh, ever-changing environment!

-The Wantdo Mountain Jacket is not as bulky as the North Face mentioned above, however, there is still room to wear multiple thinner layers underneath.
+This jacket is not as bulky as the North Face mentioned above, however, there is still room to wear multiple thinner layers underneath.
 It is also lined with fleece for extra insulation.

 There are multiple pockets to keep your belongings safe and, as it is designed for skiers, it is an ideal option if you are planning to be very active when visiting Iceland.